kghaby/GeKiM/README.md

 ## Documentation

-Documentation is pending, but the important functions have docstrings.
+Documentation pages are pending, but the functions have docstrings.

 Example Jupyter Notebooks where **GeKiM** has been applied to model and analyze irreversible enzyme inhibition: